mmoosstt/XmlXdiff/README.md

 # diffx #

+This library was designed to compare two *.xml or *.json files.
+The main focus was to produce a intuitive interpretable *.svg output file.
+In future there will be a text export available, too.

 diffx was inspired by [X-Diff](http://www.inf.unibz.it/~nutt/Teaching/XMLDM1112/XMLDM1112Coursework/WangEtAl-ICDE2003.pdf "X-Diff: An Effective Change Detection Algorithm for XML Documents").

 Since version 0.3.2 the distance cost's algorithm is replaced by parent-identification.
 This might by a wrong decision but the result's for huge xml documents (see. test 9) improved in performance and quality.